joelaguero/sandbox/battleship/README.md

 ·· 2.
 Set turn to Player 1
 ·· 3.
 Randomly place 5 ships for each player in a non-overlapping way
 2. Players take turns clicking a tile
-·· - When a player clicks a tile, check if the tile is a ship or open water.
-If it's a ship, check if the owner is the opposing player.
-If it is, then update the ship to be "hit".
+·· - When a player clicks a tile, check if the x and y coordinates of the tile match the x and y coordinates of any of the opposing player's ships.
+·· - If the player hits an opposing tile, set `isHit` to `true` and...
-·· ·· - Check if the ship isSunk.
+·· ·· - Check if all the other coordinates of the ship are hit.
+If they are, then the ship is sunk.
+·· ·· ·· - Check if all the opposing player's ships are sunk.
+If so, the current player wins the game.
+3. A player wins the game.
+Show this in the state and provide a button to play again, which starts back at Step 1.